spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 To Do
 -----
 * Now succeeded but cannot get capistrano to start up a resque worker.
-Started manually - how long will it stay up?
+Started manually.

 * make emails

 * use nginx to kill dodgy visits:
 * https://www.cyberciti.biz/faq/unix-linux-appleosx-bsd-nginx-block-user-agent/

 Deploy